 The Department solicits input regarding the supervision provided by the agency through a separate post examination survey.
 The goal of this survey is to help target areas for improvement, as well as to identify what parts of the existing examination process are working well.
-No deadline for a response is given and the responses are anonymous.
-On January 12, 2021 an invitation by email to participate in an online survey was sent to each credit union who had their most recent examination reports mailed to them between September 1 and November 24, 2020.
-The responses are anonymous.
+Between September 2018 and May 2019, an invitation by email to participate in an online survey was sent to each credit union 45 days after completion of an examination.
 The survey covers areas such as the examination process, examination reports, and the examination correspondence.